Boarding and Day Houses

-Bedrooms in the boarding houses range from six to eight children sharing to single rooms for the older pupils.
-There is an average of 25 pupils in each house, much smaller than at many schools, which makes them feel like large family homes.
-Boarders in the Upper Sixth have the opportunity to live in independent accommodation, to give academic focus and support in their final year of school study, and preparation for university life.
+Bedrooms in the boarding houses range from dorms of four to eight children sharing, to single rooms for older pupils.
+Boarders in Upper Sixth have the opportunity to live in independent accommodation, to give academic focus and support in their final year of school study, and preparation for university life.

-Our diverse community welcomes day and boarding pupils from the UK, HM Forces families, as well as international and American children.
-Although primarily a British school, the broad mix of nationalities is one of the things pupils say they love about Kingham Hill – the opportunities to live and learn with children from different countries and cultures is not only educational, but excellent preparation for life beyond school.
+Our diverse community welcomes day and boarding pupils from the UK and HM Forces families, as well as US and international children.
+Although primarily a British School, the broad mix of nationalities is one of the things pupils say they love about Kingham Hill – the opportunity to live and learn with children from different countries and cultures is not only educational, but excellent preparation for life beyond school.